 Types of network coverage in Australia

 With phone technology constantly evolving and improving, Australia has a number of phone networks that currently operate and keep customers connected.
-3G and 4G are currently the most common and popular options, with 5G being introduced to major cities around Australia.
+3G and 4G are currently the most common and popular options, with 5G networks still being rolled out around Australia.
 The difference between each network coverage option is the speed on which they operate (with 4G being faster than 3G, and 5G faster than 4G), as well as how much of Australia they cover.

 Where does Vodafone cover in Australia?

 Claiming to cover more than 96% of Australia’s population, Vodafone offers a number of network coverage options.
 3G and 4G are available across most of Australia, while 5G is currently available in major cities.
-To get a better picture of what that sort of coverage looks like, the map above showcases which areas are covered by Vodafone’s networks in NSW and Victoria.
-The purple areas are indicative of a strong 4G presence in the cities, whereas the light green sections show only a spattering of 3G coverage as you move further inland.
+To get a better picture of what that sort of coverage looks like, the map above showcases which areas are covered by Vodafone’s networks across the country.
+The blue areas show 5G coverage, purple areas are indicative of a strong 4G presence in the cities, whereas the light green sections show only a spattering of 3G coverage as you move further inland.
+You can view the more detailed coverage map on the Vodafone website.

 Those living further out from major cities will fall under Vodafone’s Regional Coverage, which operates on the 3G network, and will be shown on your phone as ‘Vodafone AU R’ or ‘Voda R’.
 It doesn’t cost any extra to connect to Vodafone’s Regional Coverage, as it is still a part of the Vodafone Australian network.
 It is important to note however, that Android users on the Vodafone Regional Coverage network who want to use mobile data may need to turn on data roaming to access mobile data, which may incur additional charges.